 Rhinoplasty (nose reshaping) is the third most requested cosmetic surgical procedure according to a 2017 statistics report from the American Society of Plastic Surgeons.
 A rhinoplasty is a surgical procedure to reshape the nose.
-During surgery, the bone and cartilage are reshaped, but not the skin of the nose.
+During surgery, the bone and cartilage are reshaped.
 When the underlying structures are changed, the skin conforms to the new shape of the nose.

 Rhinoplasty is not recommended for females until puberty is complete and the nasal anatomy is not expected to change or grow appreciably, usually around the age of 15 for females or the age of 16 for males.
 This, however, is a guideline and doesn’t dismiss the need for minor rhinoplasties or the correction of certain functional problems at an earlier age.